 1. Register a domain

-The first thing you need to do is buy a domain name.
+First of all, you need to buy a domain name.
 This is the web address by which you can be found.
-For us this is currently, for example, “ht4u.net”.
-Fortunately, buying a domain name is very easy.
-There are so-called domain name registrars for this purpose.
-Some web hosting providers also give you a domain name for free in the web hosting package.
+With us, for example, it is currently “ht4u.net”.
+Luckily, buying a domain name is very easy.
+There are so-called domain name registrars for this.
+Some web hosting providers also give you a domain name for free as part of their web hosting package.
 For our instructions we use Wix.
 Wix is a very well-known website builder, where you can get a domain in many packages completely free of charge, for example, or buy them separately, as in this case.
 A good domain name should have something to do with your future website or be as close as possible to the name of your company.
 It should be as easy to remember as possible and, ideally, not too long.

 In terms of the best domain ending (the bit at the end of your domain name) .com is the most common and arguably the most popular domain ending.